thuiar/MIntRec2.0/README.md

 ## Features

-MIntRec2.0 has the following features:
+MIntRec 2.0 has the following features:

-- **Large in Scale**: Compared with our first version of multimodal intent recognition dataset ([MIntRec](https://github.com/thuiar/MIntRec)), MIntRec2.0 increase the data-scale from 2.2K to 15K, with 30 intent classes, 9.3K in-scope and 5.7K out-of-scope annotated utterances with text, video, and audio modalities.
+- **Large in Scale**: Compared with our first version of multimodal intent recognition dataset ([MIntRec](https://github.com/thuiar/MIntRec)), MIntRec 2.0 increase the data-scale from 2.2K to 15K, with 30 intent classes, 9.3K in-scope and 5.7K out-of-scope annotated utterances with text, video, and audio modalities.
 - **Multi-turn & Multi-party Dialogues**: It contains 1,245 dialogues with an average of 12 utterances per dialogue in continuous conversations.
 Each utterance has an intent label in each dialogue.
 Each dialogue has at least two different speakers with annotated speaker identities for each utterance.

 - **Out-of-scope Detection**: As real-world dialogues are in the open-world scenarios as suggested in [TEXTOIR](https://github.com/thuiar/TEXTOIR), we further include an OOS tag for detecting those utterances that do not belong to any of existing intent classes.
 They can be used for out-of-distribution detection and improve system robustness.